 It went perfectly!
 I followed the guide on iFixit's website and didn't have any problems!

-I was incredibly nervous about using SuperDuper, but it ended up being very simple and straightforward
+I was incredibly nervous about using SuperDuper, but it ended up being very simple and straightforward.
+Took about an hour to clone my HDD and transfer it to my new SSD using the external drive kit.

 The drive replacement took about 30 minutes, mainly because I was nervous and kept having to wipe the sweat off my hands.
 Taking out the screws on the battery and HDD were the toughest part.
 Those suckers are small!
 But I used the tool kit that came with my new SSD and eventually got it done.